 Peat Pot Turkeys

-Paint them with the cinnamon craft paint.
+Paint them with cinnamon craft paint.
 Don't worry about getting full coverage, they will be cute with a very rustic paint job where some of the peat pot shows through 😊

-To make the face, use the end of a paintbrush and the black craft paint to create two oval eyes.
+To make the face, use the end of a paintbrush and black craft paint to create two oval eyes.
 Use the decorating chalks and a Q-tip to create cheeks (regular blush will work too... or chalk, or paint), and then use the end of a smaller paintbrush to add little highlight dots to the eyes and cheeks with the white craft paint.

 Peat Pot Turkeys